MrPifo/ToyTanks/README.md

 You can find my current Roadmap on [Trello](https://trello.com/b/6AdUI6QP/toytanks) and can get a look at what's coming next! <br><br>
 Link: https://trello.com/b/6AdUI6QP/toytanks
+Ps: I dont update this very often.

 ## Steam Release

 Aiming for my first ever Steam Release I need to make sure this game is as polished as possible.
 Also, I haven't included any Steam related features yet.
+My anticipated release plan would be somewhere late 2022, but I am not sure yet.

 ## Roadmap
-* Create worlds and levels (There is barely anything to play at the moment)
+* Create worlds and levels.
   * Create more world themes
   * Create more Tank variants and bosses
-* Polish and refine UI even more
-* Audio (One of my weakest abilities, there is still a lot of missing Audio)
-  * Music as well
-* Overhaul at some point Pathfinding algorithm (Selfwritten and is very inefficient, but easy to use)
+* Audio (Bought a sound effect pack, hope this helps)
 * Better lighting (I have already messed so much with it, but I'm still not 100% happy with it)
 * Include Steam features (Cloud saving, Achievements, Workshop at a later point maybey)
   * Online Levels (Upload your levels for other players)
-  * Eventually Multiplayer (Low priority)
+  * Eventually Multiplayer/Coop (Low priority)

 # Licesning